The best roast in Bristol

 The Bank Tavern, John Street

 It’s no secret that The Bank Tavern has been dishing up the best roast in Bristol.
-In fact, its roast dinners are award-winning.
+In fact, its roast dinners are award-winning, and it’s already fully booked for 2024!
 That’s right – the restaurant recently won Bristol’s Best Sunday Lunch at the Observer Food Monthly Awards in 2019, as well as the Bristol Good Food Awards in 2018.
 If that doesn’t speak for itself, I’m not sure what will.
 Take my word for it and book a table from 12pm on a Sunday.
 Expect generous portions, reasonable prices, and excellent food made with locally sourced ingredients.
 Located behind The Lanes in a stunning Georgian pub, enjoy perusing the tasty menu.
 Favourites include their rare topside of beef or slow cooked pork belly with crackling.
 All roast dinners are served with gravy, Yorkshire pudding, roast potatoes, parsnip puree, creamy leeks, and seasonal vegetables.
 Visit and let me know your thoughts!

 The Gallimaufry, Gloucester Road